essdot/js-lessons/doc/prototypes.md

 sportsCar.honkHorn()           // logs 'HONK!!!'
 ```

-Above we see that setting `sportsCar.hornSound`, will not change or remove `car.hornSound`.
+Above we see that setting `sportsCar.hornSound` will not change or remove `car.hornSound`.
 When an object has a property with the same name as a property of the prototype, we may say it is *shadowing* the prototype's property.
 Here, `sportsCar.hornSound` is shadowing `car.hornSound`.

 The `hasOwnProperty` method will return `true` only if the object has the property itself.
 You can use this to figure out if a property is coming from the prototype chain or the object itself.